 Coaches and bench staff require different coaching credentials at each level of play.
 It is the volunteer's responsibility to complete the required course and the subsequent workbook before the end of the playing season.
 More information on coaching requirements can be found on our website.

 Managers should familiarize themselves with all the information under the managers tab on our website.

-Goalie selection/development - The ALA LTAD supports players committing to the position of goalie at Novice and the Warriors will supply goalie gear up until a player graduates to Bantam.
+Goalie selection/development - The ALA LTAD supports players committing to the position of goalie at 10U and the Warriors will supply goalie gear up until a player graduates to 14U.

 - Understanding the 5 shooter angles

 - Centering themselves in the net, completing a post check after each shot